BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Data Availability

 \section{Data Availability}

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained as part of \jwst program ID 5015, and are available from the \href{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}{Mikulski Archive for Space Telescopes} at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-The reduced data will be made available after review.
+The extended-wavelength extracted spectrum is available on \href{https://zenodo.org/records/18548692}{zenodo, DOI:~10.5281/zenodo.18548692}.